datacentricdesign/wheelchair-design-platform/platform/workshops/Workshop1.md

 ### On Windows

-Download the file [get-pip.py](https://bootstrap.pypa.io/get-pip.py) and save it (CMD+S or Ctrl+S) in your Downloads folder.
+Download the file <a href="https://bootstrap.pypa.io/get-pip.py" target="_blank">get-pip.py</a>
+and save it (CMD+S or Ctrl+S) in your Downloads folder.
 In the Atom terminal, type in the following command:

 ```bash